nus-cs2103/website-base/admin/tp-pe-fragment.md

 **Bonus marks for high accuracy rates!**{.text-success}

-You will receive bonus marks if a high percentage (e.g., some bonus if >60% substantial bonus >80%) of bugs are _**accepted as triaged**_ (i.e., the eventual `type.*`, `severity.*`, and `response.*` of the bug match the ones you chose).
+You will receive bonus marks if a high percentage (e.g., some bonus if >60% substantial bonus if >80%) of bugs are _**accepted as triaged**_ (i.e., the eventual `type.*`, `severity.*`, and `response.*` of the bug match the ones you chose).
 </box>

 <box type="important" seamless>

 **It's not bargaining!**{.text-danger}

-When the tester and the dev team cannot reach a consensus, the teaching team will be select either the dev team position or the tester position as the final state of the bug, whichever appear to be closer to being reasonable. <span class="text-danger">The teaching team will not come up with our own position, or choose a middle ground.</span>
+When the tester and the dev team cannot reach a consensus, the teaching team will select either the dev team position or the tester position as the final state of the bug, whichever appear to be closer to being reasonable. <span class="text-danger">The teaching team will not come up with our own position, or choose a middle ground.</span>

 Hence, do not be tempted to argue for an unreasonable position in the hope that you'll receive something less than asked but still in your favor e.g., if the tester chose `severity.High` but you think it should be `severity.Medium`, don't argue for `severity.VeryLow` in the hope that the teaching team will decide a middle ground of `severity.Low` or `severity.Medium`.
 It's more likely that the teaching team will choose the tester's position as yours seems unreasonable.